Top 10 Less Crowded Treks in Nepal : Hidden Himalayan Adventures

 Small in area, yet gifted with nature's splendor, Nepal has the towering mountains, the very highest of which is Mount Everest.
 People say Nepal is an ancient land of temples and huge markets, where people of different cultures used to stay like one family.
 Nepal will spellbind you with its magnificent beauty.
 And think of high mountains with snow on them, almost touching the clouds; of green valleys with rice fields, and green hills up and down, and rivers running any time they feel like singing their way in and out of the scenery.

 Talking of trekking, Nepal is almost an outdoor adventure playground!
-The well-known treks, such as Everest Base Camp and Annapurna Base Camp would already be familiar to most people.
+The well-known treks, such as Everest Base Camp and Annapurna Base Camp, would already be familiar to most people.
 By all means, worth doing these big-name treks, but most are also teeming with hundreds of other trekkers.
 There you will be walking in long lines, and the tea houses where you are supposed to stay will be crammed.

 The very allure of these trails is that you have to obtain special permission to visit them.
 Then some are just so remote that almost no one knows they exist.
 The best part?
 These are the routes to experience the real Nepal, not the touristy Nepal.
 There are ample numbers of less crowded, remote, and off-beaten treks in Nepal, to explore which set them apart from the crowded and spoiled trailhead away from the modernized world.